nicksellen/ponderings/README.md

 # nicks ponderings

 This is the home for my ponderings of life.
 A public collection in my in-progress thoughts on everything.
-It started just about money and, well, it's still just about money.
+It started just about money but is hopefully expanding to cover all of my thoughts, and some new thoughts I haven't had yet.

 ## Topics